citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server-vanilla.md

 ---

 ### Linux
-{{% alert theme="info" %}}Note that the Linux version of FXServer is only provided as a courtesy port due to issues regarding Linux distribution compatibility and availability of diagnostic tools for native C++ code.
+{{% alert color="info" %}}Note that the Linux version of FXServer is only provided as a courtesy port due to issues regarding Linux distribution compatibility and availability of diagnostic tools for native C++ code.
 If you're experiencing any issues, you're more likely to see them fixed if you use the Windows version.
 {{% /alert %}}